Kickball Rules

 • The safety base is only available for runners traveling from home plate to first base, and must be used if not advancing to second base

-• The runner may use first base if attempting to advance to second base, or if there is no fielder on first base.
+• The runner may use first base if attempting to advance to second base, if there is no fielder on first base or to avoid a collision with a fielder.
 A runner using or touching first base in any other circumstance is out.

-• When a play is attempted at first base, a runner who touches the first base prior to being called safe at the safety base shall be called out;
+• When a fielder is in contact with first base, a runner who touches first base prior to being called safe at the safety base shall be called out; unless the runner is immediately attempting to advance to second base.

 • Once a runner has reached first base safely the runner must start the next play on the first base.
 Any runner standing on or touching the safety base at the beginning of the next play will be out;

-• The runner is permitted to use the first base if avoiding collision with a fielder in foul territory.
-In this event, the fielder in foul territory is permitted to tag the safety base;
+• If the runner is avoiding collision with a fielder in foul territory by using first base, the fielder in foul territory is permitted to tag the safety base to attempt an out.

 • Sliding: A player illegally slides with cleats up, accidentally, or otherwise.

-• Sliding into first base or sliding hands first will be considered an out
+• Sliding into first base/safety base will be considered an out

-• Running out of the baseline: If a runner deviates from the baseline, they will be considered out (per ump’s discretion)
+• Running out of the baseline: If a runner significantly deviates from the baseline for any purpose other than avoidance of injury by several feet, they will be considered out (per ump’s discretion)

-• Leading off: If a player leads off the base before the ball is kicked, the player would be called out.
+• Leading off: If a player leaves their base before the ball is kicked, either fair or foul, the player would be called out.
+This does not apply to a pitch that is called a ball or a strike (i.e. the ball is not kicked).

-• Tagging up: If a player leaves their base, after the ball is kicked, and the ball is caught, the runner must return to their previous base and tag it, before advancing.
+• Tagging up: If a player leaves their base after the ball is kicked and the ball is caught, the runner must return to their previous base and tag it, before they are permitted to attempt to advance.

 • If a runner stays on their base, they may advance once the ball is first touched in the air by a fielder

-• This would be considered tagging up, as a caught ball serves as allowance to advance.
-In order to properly tag up, player must remain on their base until the ball is securely caught
+• This would be considered tagging up, as a ball touched by a fielder serves as allowance to advance.

 • Tagging up is not permitted when a ball is caught in foul territory

-• Runners may advance as many bases as they desire
+• Runners may attempt to advance as many bases as they desire

 • Colliding with another base runner: If a base runner touches or passes another runner, the leading runner will be considered out.